storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Report Commands
 Ctrl + P - Open Print Report Menu
 Ctrl +R - Scrivener Reports
+#### Status Bar ####
+Status Bar

+![][Status-Bar]

+The Status Bar reports information you may find useful during program execution.
+It contains the following controls:

+View Selector

+Allows you to switch between Story Explorer and Story Narrator views.

+Story Explorer is the view in which you create and edit your outline.
+The order and arrangement of story elements in the Navigation Pane is entirely under your control.

+Story Narrator is your outline’s scenes arranged into the order you wish to tell your story in.

+Status Message

+The Status Message displays feedback information from the program to you.

+Filter Status

+Indicates if a Search is active.

+Changed Indicator

+ ![][Changed-Indicator]

+The Changed Indicator displays red if any editing has been done to the outline and green if not.
+It’s a reminder to save your work.
 ### Story Elements ###
 Story Elements